CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - Test runner for running all end-to-end tests
   - Documentation for running tests
 - No integration testing performed yet with actual Vectric software
+- LLM integration implemented for Python MCP Server:
+  - Created an LLMHandler class that processes requests from language models
+  - Implemented handlers for different command types (execute_code, execute_function, query_state)
+  - Added natural language request processing foundation
+  - Integrated with existing MCP protocol implementation
+  - Added comprehensive tests for the LLM handler
+  - Updated MCP server to use the new handler

 ## Technical Decisions
 - Two-component architecture: Lua Gadget and Python MCP Server